In 2014, Chef Enrique Olvera opened Cosme NYC, a contemporary Mexican restaurant in Manhattan's Flatiron district.

-Cosme is even catching up to Pujol on The World's 50 Best Restaurants list, where they ranked #25 and #13 for 2018, respectively.
+Cosme is catching up to Pujol on The World's 50 Best Restaurants list, where they rank #9 and #22, respectively.

-A year before Cosme opened, I visited Mexico City for the first time and had the pleasure of dining at Pujol, Olvera's flagship restaurant.
+A year before Cosme opened, I visited Mexico City for the first time and enjoyed dining at Pujol, Olvera's flagship restaurant.

-Chef Olvera happened to be in the front of house as I was leaving after lunch.
-I had the chance to tell him how much I enjoyed the tasting menu directly.
+Chef Olvera happened to be in the front of the house as I was leaving after lunch, and I had the chance to tell him how much I enjoyed the tasting menu directly.

-They now live in NYC, near where I grew up in Westchester, while, ironically, I'm living in Mark's home town of Austin, TX.
+They were living in NYC at the time of our meal, near where I grew up, while, ironically, I'm living in Mark's hometown of Austin, TX.

-We've now dined together at three restaurants from The World's 50 Best list on three different continents (Tim Raue in Berlin, D.O.M. in Sao Paulo, and Cosme in NYC), something I can't say about anyone else I know.
+We've now dined together at three restaurants from The World's 50 Best list on three continents (Tim Raue in Berlin, D.O.M. in Sao Paulo, and Cosme in NYC), something I can't say about anyone else.

-Since I was still on my cocktail tour of NYC, I ordered a light, refreshing Gin & Shrub ($18) to start:
+Since I was still on my cocktail tour of New York City, I ordered a light, refreshing Gin & Shrub ($18) to start: